craigea92/todo-list-app/README.md

 While I found EJS to be an intriguing tool to learn and use, I do not anticipate using it extensively in the future.
 Nonetheless, building something with it was a stimulating learning experience.

-## What is Scope?

-JavaScript has two distinct types of scope: Function Scope and Global Scope.
-When a variable is defined inside a function, it is only accessible within that function, creating Function Scope.
-On the other hand, when a variable is declared outside a function, it becomes a Global variable and can be accessed from anywhere within a JavaScript program, hence creating a Global Scope.

 ## Tech Stack
 <a href="https://www.javascript.com/"> <img src="https://icongr.am/devicon/javascript-original.svg?size=40&color=currentColor" alt="javascript"/> </a>
 <a href="https://nodejs.org/en/"> <img src="https://icongr.am/devicon/nodejs-original.svg?size=40&color=currentColor" alt="node.js"/> </a>